nikkizhao1202/SageMaker_CNN_Model/README.md

 <p> Most development discussion is taking place on github in this repo.</p >

-## Contributing to Tweets Preprocessing Library
+## Contributing to AWS SageMaker CNN Training
 <p>
 Any contributions, bug reports, bug fixes, documentation improvements, enhancements to make this project better are warmly welcomed.
 </p >